Preparing for Your Surgery

 Day of Surgery Guidelines

-Here are general day of surgery guidelines to help you plan in advance.
-Please review with your surgeon’s office staff any particular or additional guidelines they would like you to follow.
+Below are some general day of surgery guidelines to help you plan in advance.

 - Do not eat solid food (including gum and candy) and do not drink alcohol after midnight the night before your surgery.